dimyG/jekyll-theme-chirpy/tabs/about.md

 Thessaloniki](https://en.wikipedia.org/wiki/Aristotle_University_of_Thessaloniki)
 from which I graduated at 2008.
 After finishing the obligatory in Greece military service, I joined [BETA CAE Systems](https://www.beta-cae.com/), one of the most successful software houses in Greece, to which I stayed until 2015, working as a [CAE engineer]({% post_url 2020-06-01-my-experience-as-a-cae-engineer %}).
-2015 was the starting point of the next chapter in my professional life, as I switched focus to web development and after a [failed entrepreneurial endeavor]({% post_url 2020-06-02-my-epic-fail-as-a-sports-betting-entrepreneur %}), I currently work as a freelance web developer, focused on python and javascript ecosystems with a preference for **django** and **react**.
+2015 was the starting point of the next chapter in my professional life, as I switched focus to web development focused on python and javascript ecosystems with a preference for **django** and **react**.
+After a [failed entrepreneurial endeavor]({% post_url 2020-06-02-my-epic-fail-as-a-sports-betting-entrepreneur %}), I had the opportunity to invest in personal development improving my technical skills and expanding my knowledge width.
+Within 2016 I dived to the bitcoin and decentralization rabbit hole and I closely watch this space ever since.

 Apart from my involvement in the CAE software industry and the many years of coding experience in python, I have one large [web project]({% post_url 2020-06-03-zakanda_technical_overview %}) under my belt,